lastcodestanding/Voice-grapher/README.md

 In case it fails to recognize your voice, you can press the speak button, but the program will be terminated if a graph is plotted.

-Dependencies: numpy, sympy, matplotlib, tkinter, speech-recognition, PyAudio (need to be installed using pip/other methods)
+Dependencies: numpy, sympy, matplotlib, tkinter, speech-recognition (need to be installed using pip/other methods), PyAudio (install using pipwin